John Augustus Barron

-Ice hockey pioneer
+Ice hockey career

-Barron, at center right with the hockey sticks around his head, in 1889 with the Rideau Hall Rebels ice hockey team.
+Barron, at centre right with the hockey sticks around his head, in 1889 with the Rideau Hall Rebels ice hockey team.
 James Creighton is seated third from left.
 Arthur Stanley is standing second from left and his brother Edward Stanley far right.

-John Barron was one of the early pioneering forces regarding organized competitive ice hockey in Canada.
+Barron was an early organizing of competitive ice hockey in Canada.
 While in Ottawa he was a member of the Rideau Hall Rebels ice hockey team (alongside James Creighton and Lord Frederick Stanleys two sons Arthur and Edward) which toured western Ontario and played exhibition games in order to stimulate interest in the game.

 Between 1890 and 1891, during the first two years of the Ontario Hockey Association (OHA), Barron acted as a vice-president of the league.
 When the OHA was founded on November 27, 1890, at Queen's Hotel in Toronto Barron was chairman of the meeting.

 John Barron's son Frederic "Fritz" Barron died while playing a game of ice hockey at the Auditorium Rink in Winnipeg with his Dominion Bank team on February 1, 1901.
 He was 22 years old.
 Fritz Barron, who was said to have had a weak heart, was allegedly hit by a puck in the solar plexus region and died not long after.
 His physician claimed cause of death was due to his weak heart condition coupled with too vigorous participation in the game.